cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 ### Bootstrapping a Cloudify Manager

-Bootstrapping consists of running a single Blueprint of the Cloudify Manager, which will install and configure all of the Cloudify components for you.
+Bootstrapping consists of running a blueprint of the Cloudify Manager, which installs and configures all of the Cloudify components for you.

 1. [Download the Cloudify CLI package](http://getcloudify.org/downloads/get_cloudify.html) to the host on which you want to install Cloudify.
+   For information about installing the Cloudify CLI, [click this link]({{< relref "installation/from-packages.md" >}})

 2. Open the `simple-manager-blueprint-inputs.yaml` file.
    You use the simple-manager-blueprint.yaml blueprint to bootstrap Cloudify.